Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - AWS Shield protects at the Layer 7 content level, while AWS WAF protects at the Layer 3 and 4 network traffic levels.

 **Explanation:**
-"AWS Shield protects at the Layer 3 and 4 network levels, while AWS WAF protects at the Layer 7 content level." is correct.
+AWS Shield protects at the Layer 3 and 4 network levels, while AWS WAF protects at the Layer 7 content level. is correct.
 Shield provides DDoS protection, and WAF provides application-layer filtering.
-"AWS Shield protects storage services; AWS WAF protects compute services." is incorrect.
+AWS Shield protects storage services; AWS WAF protects compute services. is incorrect.
 Shield protects network attacks, not storage specifically.
-"AWS Shield protects from external attacks, whereas AWS WAF protects between services within AWS." is incorrect; WAF protects application content at the edge.
+AWS Shield protects from external attacks, whereas AWS WAF protects between services within AWS. is incorrect; WAF protects application content at the edge.
-"AWS Shield protects at the Layer 7 content level, while AWS WAF protects at the Layer 3 and 4 network traffic levels." is incorrect; the layers are reversed.
+AWS Shield protects at the Layer 7 content level, while AWS WAF protects at the Layer 3 and 4 network traffic levels. is incorrect; the layers are reversed.

 ---